ska-telescope/developer.skatelescope.org/src/tools/codeguides/gpu-codeguide.rst

 GPU Coding Guidelines
 *********************
 This section describes requirements and guidelines for deployment and testing of a new Python project using GPUs on GitLab.
-The basic guidelines build upon that of the :doc:`./python-codeguide.rst`, but are specific to the GPU environment and describe how to specify a GPU runner for the pipeline jobs and how to deploy a workload on a GPU node in the cluster using a Kubernetes chart deployment.
+The basic guidelines build upon those of the `Python Coding Guidelines <https://developer.skao.int/en/latest/tools/codeguides/python-codeguide.html>`_, but are specific to the GPU environment and describe how to specify a GPU runner for the pipeline jobs and how to deploy a workload on a GPU node in the cluster using a Kubernetes chart deployment.

 .. contents:: Table of Contents

 Running pipeline jobs on a GPU node
 ===================================
-A template for a pipeline job on a GPU node is provided in the `gitlab-ci/includes/gpu.gitlab-ci.yml` location.
+A template for a pipeline job on a GPU node is provided in the ``gitlab-ci/includes/gpu.gitlab-ci.yml`` location.
 This template supersedes the Python template and should not be used in combination with the Python template.
-The only step added by this template that makes use of the GPU node is the `test` step.
+The only step added by this template that makes use of the GPU node is the ``test`` step.
 All other steps will use the CPU nodes.

-In order to use this template add the following to your `.gitlab-ci.yml` file:
+In order to use this template add the following to your ``.gitlab-ci.yml`` file:

 .. code-block:: yaml